zkrising/Tachi/docs/docs/api/index.md

 generous rate limit, and you should not even be close to hitting it.

-If you are in a scenario where you might be hitting even 100 requests a minute consistently, please contact me at `zkldi#2965`.
-Otherwise, you might have your tokens revoked for API abuse.
+If you are in a scenario where you might be hitting even 100 requests a minute consistently, send an email to `zk@tachi.ac` and let me know what you're up to.
+Otherwise, I might revoke your tokens for abuse.

 ## License